vistimi/terraform-aws-microservice/README.md

 Scaling activity `<id>`: Failed: We currently do not have sufficient `<instance_type>` capacity in the Availability Zone you requested (us-east-1c).
 Our system will be working on provisioning additional capacity.
 You can currently get `<instance_type>` capacity by not specifying an Availability Zone in your request or choosing us-east-1a, us-east-1b, us-east-1d, us-east-1f.
 Launching EC2 instance failed
 ```

-It means that not every available zone has an instance available.
+It means that not available instances in the available zones.
 Unfortunately AWS does not have enough capacity in some regions.
 A possible solution would be to retry deploying the microservice until it is successful.

 ## License